-Active Campaign—This is our top recommendation.
-In addition to robust automation options, it also has CRM (customer relationship management) functionality, website tracking, and it plays nicely with a number of other tools you’ll use to create your funnel.
+Active Campaign—In addition to robust automation options, it also has CRM (customer relationship management) functionality, website tracking, and it plays nicely with a number of other tools you’ll use to create your funnel.
 The basic level starts at under $25 a month and offers both autoresponders and broadcast emails, list automation, and segmenting, so you can send emails exactly when—and to whom—you want.

 ConvertKit—Not as robust as Active Campaign, but a very simple to use platform that’s easy to set up.
 Comes with simple templates for landing pages that allow you to get started quickly but don’t really give you an opportunity to customize things.

 Mailchimp -Their entry level plan is free but you do lose some of the functionality like the ability to send autorepsonders.
 It’s a great way to get started with email marketing, especially with the recent updates to the user interface.
 But if you are looking for simple automation, it’s not the best.

 If one of the phases in your sales funnel is inviting prospects to a free discovery session, you need to have an automated tool.
 There is nothing professional about emailing back and forth to try and find the right time.
 I’ve used several tools over the years and here are the top three:

 Whatever you choose, it needs to be easy for your prospects to use and send automated reminders.
 Another feature to consider is how easy (or how complex) is it for people to reschedule.

 If you are just getting started, here are the simplest solutions: